rean/iofabric/docs/Our-Engineering-Philosophy.md

 Every project has different requirements and principles.
 This should result in a different engineering philosophy per project, with each philosophy focusing on what really matters for the project at hand.
 Whether or not this happens on other projects, it is happening here.

-In order to contribute to ioIntegrator, you must buy into this engineering philosophy entirely.
+In order to contribute to ioFabric, you must buy into this engineering philosophy entirely.

 ###Philosophy Statements (in no particular order)